siberianfox/tinygwiki/TinyG-Configuration.md

 ### $QR - Queue Report
 Sends a queue reports. $QV $QV for details.

-### $QF - Queue Report
+### $QF - Queue Flush
-Removes all Gcode blocks remaining inb the planner queue.
+Removes all Gcode blocks remaining in the planner queue.
 This is useful to clear the buffer after a feedhold to create homing, jogging, probes and other cycles.

 ### $TEST - Run Self Test
 Execute `$test` to get a listing of available tests.
 Run `$test=N`, where N is the test number.